drphilmarshall/Pangloss/README.md

 line scripts should too.
 However, you will need to have the following packages installed as well:

+    import os,getopt,cPickle,timeit
+    import matplotlib,mpl_toolkits
-    import atpy,asciitable,pyfits
+    import numpy,scipy,math,cmath,random
-    import numpy,scipy,getopt,matplotlib
+    import astropy,treecorr

 Most (if not all) are available via pip and/or homebrew.
+In particular, you'll want to

+    pip install astropy
+    pip install TreeCorr

+and look up their installation documentation if that doesn't work.

 ## Example use